A Cartography of Open Collaboration in Open Source AI: Mapping Practices, Motivations, and Governance in 14 Open Large Language Model Projects: Description of sampled open LLM projects

 \subsection{Meta}

 Meta AI has developed the Llama series of large language models, including Llama 1, Llama 2, Llama 3, and Llama 4.
-These models are widely used in the open-source ecosystem and were released under a commercially permissive license, the Llama Community License Agreement, which included an acceptable use policy and attribution.
+These models are widely used in the open source ecosystem and were released under the Llama Community License Agreement, a commercially permissive license that included an acceptable use policy and attribution requirements.
 Meta also publishes research on training, evaluation, and alignment, and contributes tooling such as PyTorch, vLLM and open evaluation datasets.
 Hugging Face: 70 models, 11 datasets.
 See more: \url{https://www.llama.com/} and \url{https://huggingface.co/meta-llama}.